CameronOsborne2/CameronOsborne2/README.md

 ### 👨‍💻 About Me

-I'm a junior at **James Madison University** studying Communications with a concentration in **Interpersonal Communication**.
+I'm a junior at James Madison University studying Communications with a concentration in Interpersonal Communications.
 I'm interested in how people connect, communicate, and work together.

 I'm an outgoing, people-oriented person who enjoys working with others and getting involved in different experiences.
 I'm currently exploring how communication skills can connect with technology, digital media, and future career opportunities.